kiwilan/unplugin-svg-transformer/README.md

 - 🔥 Hot reloading when SVG added or removed
 - 🗃️ Index to list all SVG to import them easily
 - 🗂 Seperated cache SVG files
-- 🚚 Can be import into any JS / TS file to be use as a SVG loader
+- 🚚 Can be import into any JS / TS file
 - 📦 Components ready, no import needed, SVG directly injected
   - [Vue 3](https://vuejs.org/) / [Nuxt 3](https://nuxt.com) component
   - [React](https://react.dev/) component